fahadfayyaz/Bizfile/README.md

 Tradeoff:

 These measures reduce obvious automation signals, but they do not guarantee non-detection.
-BizFile can still evaluate profile history, device/IP reputation, CAPTCHA state, request cadence, and interaction patterns.
+BizFile can still evaluate profile history, device/IP reputation, request cadence, and interaction patterns.

 ## Anti-Bot Approach And Tradeoffs

 The first attempt used a more traditional Puppeteer stealth setup with a stealth plugin and was checked against a public bot-detection test site to understand basic automation fingerprints.

 That approach can still get caught.
-Puppeteer stealth plugins do not guarantee non-detected automation, and BizFile can still evaluate session history, request cadence, browser profile, CAPTCHA state, IP/device reputation, and interaction patterns.
+Puppeteer stealth plugins do not guarantee non-detected automation, and BizFile can still evaluate session history, request cadence, browser profile, IP/device reputation, and interaction patterns.

 Because of that, the current implementation uses `puppeteer-real-browser` instead of relying only on the stealth-plugin approach.